soheilpalermo/CryptoClustering/README.md

 ## Clustering cryptocurrencies using machine learning! 🚀
 - This project groups cryptocurrencies based on market performance using K-Means and PCA.
-Interactive visualiسations, Elbow Curves, and clustering analysis make this a comprehensive exploration of market trends.
+Interactive visualisations, Elbow Curves, and clustering analysis make this a comprehensive exploration of market trends.
 Check out the results and contribute to the analysis! 🧠💹

 ## Project Objectives
 1. Preprocess and scale cryptocurrency market data for clustering analysis.